PelleLille/hsl-docs/operators.rst

 Slicing
 ^^^^^^^

-Slicing is done using the `[first:last]` operator.
+Slicing is done using the `[first:last:step]` operator.
 The indexes of each side of the : may be omitted, first index default to 0, and last index default to the length of the input, thus [:] will return a copy of the inputs values but the keys will re-indexed (numerically).
 The first index is inclusive and the last index is exclusive.
 Negative indexes are supported.
 If indexes causes out-of-bound, an empty type (array or string) is returned.
 The slicing operator works the same on arrays and strings.
 Indexes are counted as if the input was iterated; thus associative arrays have no special meaning.
+The step argument is default 1 thus returning all elements in the sequence, but it can be used to eg. every even (2) item.
+If the step is negative (eg -1) the sequence will be iterated backwards, causing the elements to be returned in reverse order.

 ::